Landbus/ethan_torres.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: <a href='#'>University of Illinois, Urbana-Champaign</a>. ethanjt2@illinois.edu.
-Any sufficiently advanced technology is indistinguishable from magic.
+Any sufficiently advanced technology is indistinguishable from magic - Arthur C. Clarke (1962).

 profile:
   align: right